 All these reasons prevent user from testing new plugins and updates first before installing them on their live website, so its time to release a plugin which has the potential to be merged into everyone´s wordpress workflow.

-* Time of creation depends on size of your database and file size
+* Time of creation depends on size of your database and files.

 WP Staging helps you to prevent your website from being broken or unavailable because of installing untested plugin updates!

-Note: WordPress 5.0 will be shipped with a new visual editor called Gutenberg.
+Note: WordPress 5.0 has been shipped with a new visual editor called Gutenberg.
 Use WP Staging to check if Gutenberg editor is working as intended on your website and that all used plugins are compatible with that new editor.

 - Easy: Staging migration applicable for everyone.
 No configuration needed!

-- Fast: Migration process lasts only a few seconds or minutes, depending on the site’s size and server I/O power
+- Fast: Migration process takes only a few minutes, depending on the site’s size and server I/O power

 - Admin bar reflects that you are working on a staging site

-- Extensive logging if duplication or migration process should fail.
+- Extensive logging if duplication or migration process has been failed.

-- New: Compatible to All In One WP Security & Firewall
+- New: Compatible with WordFence & All In One WP Security & Firewall

-- WordPress migration of wordpress multisites (not tested)
+- WordPress migration and cloning of WordPress multisites

 Change your workflow of updating themes and plugins data:

-- Use WP Staging for migration of a production website to a clone site for staging purposes
+- Use WP Staging to clone a production website for staging, testing or backup purposes

 - Test everything on your staging site first

-- Everything running as expected?
-You are on the save side for migration of all these modifications to your production site!
+- Everything running as intended?
+Start the migration and copy all modifications to your production site!

-When you run a plugin update or plan to install a new one, it is a necessary task to check first the modifications on a clone of your production website.
+Before you update a plugin or going to install a new one, it is highly recommended to check out the modifications on a clone of your production website.

-This makes sure that any modifications is working on your website without throwing unexpected errors or preventing your site from loading.
-(Better known as the wordpress blank page error)
+This makes sure that any modifications work on your production website without throwing unexpected errors or preventing your site from loading.
+Better known as the “WordPress blank page error”.

-Testing a plugin update before installing it in live environment isn´t done very often by most user because existing staging solutions are too complex and need a lot of time to create a
+Testing a plugin update before installing it in a live environment isn´t done very often by most users because existing staging solutions are too complex and need a lot of time to create a

-I totally understand this and i am guilty as well here, but unfortunately this leads to one of the main reasons why WordPress installations are often outdated, not updated at all and unsecure due to this non-update behavior.
+This is one of the main reasons why WordPress installations are often outdated, not updated at all and insecure because of this non-update behavior.

-I think its time to change this, so i created “WP Staging” for WordPress migration of staging sites
+It’s time to change this, so use “WP Staging” for cloning and migration of WordPress websites

-Can´t I just use my local wordpress development copy for testing like xampp / lampp?
+Can´t I just use my local wordpress development system like xampp / lampp for testing purposes?

-There are dozens of other possible cause of failure which can not be handled well when you are testing your changes on a local staging platform.
+There are dozens of other possible cause of failure which can not be handled well when you are testing your changes on a local platform only.

-This is were WP Staging steps in… Site cloning and staging site creation simplified!
+This is were WP Staging jumps in… Site cloning and staging site creation simplified!

 I just want to migrate the database from one installation to another

-If you want to migrate your local database to a already existing production site you can use a tool like WP Migrate DB.
+If you want to migrate your local database to an already existing production site you can use a tool like WP Migrate DB.